baconjs/bacon.js/README.md

 .. you'll have a stream that will output the number 1 when the "plus" button is clicked and another stream outputting -1 when the "minus" button is clicked.
 The `both` stream will be a merged stream containing events from both the plus and minus streams.
+This allows you to subscribe to both streams with one handler:

+    both.onValue(function(val) { /* val will be 1 or -1 */ })

 In addition to EventStreams, bacon.js has a thing called `Property`, that is almost like an EventStream, but has a "current value".
 So things that change and have a current state are Properties, while things that consist of discrete events are EventStreams.
 You could think mouse clicks as an EventStream and mouse position as a Property.
-You can create a Property from an EventStream with `scan` or `toProperty` methods.
+You can create Properties from an EventStream with `scan` or `toProperty` methods.
 So, let's say

     function add(x, y) { return x + y }
     var counter = both.scan(0, add)
-    counter.onValue(function(sum) { $("#sum").text(sum)})
+    counter.onValue(function(sum) { $("#sum").text(sum) })

 The `counter` property will contain the sum of the values in the `both` stream, so it's practically a counter that can be increased and decreased using the plus and minus buttons.
 The `scan` method